kubewarden/volumeMounts-policy/README.md

   - baz
 ```

-- `allIn` checks if all of the volumeMountNames are in the Pod/Workload resource
+- `anyIn` (default): checks if any of the volumeMountNames are in the Pod/Workload resource
-- `anyIn` checks if any of the volumeMountNames are in the Pod/Workload resource
+- `anyNotIn`: checks if any of the volumeMountNames are not in the Pod/Workload resource
-- `allNotIn` checks if all of the volumeMountNames are not in the Pod/Workload resource
+- `allIn`: checks if all of the volumeMountNames are in the Pod/Workload resource
-- `anyNotIn` checks if any of the volumeMountNames are not in the Pod/Workload resource
+- `allNotIn`: checks if all of the volumeMountNames are not in the Pod/Workload resource

 ## Examples